nirum/descent/docs/index.rst

 Descent: optimization tools in python
 =====================================

-`descent`_ is a library for building optimization pipelines.
+`descent`_ is a library for performing optimization.

 .. note:: Descent is under active development.
 Please refer to these pages or the Github repository for the latest info.